Miguel Rojas Preview, Player Props: Dodgers vs. Guardians

-The Los Angeles Dodgers, including Miguel Rojas and his .429 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Xzavion Curry and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas and his .429 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Gavin Williams and the Cleveland Guardians at Progressive Field, Thursday at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Guardians.
+In his previous game he had a one-hit showing (1-for-3) against the Guardians.

 Miguel Rojas Game Info & Props vs. the Guardians